ScottSyms/RustAISe/README.md

 _The desired output: JSON packet preserving original data alongside derived elements._

-It's straightforward to use REGEX to extract the human readable data in the sentence, but much of the vital ship information is encoded in the six-bit _payload_ near the end of the sentence.

-Reading this data involves converting the payload to a binary number, carving out a subset of the bits and casting the result as a string, or an integer.
+REGEX is used to extract the human readable data in the AIS sentence, but work has to be done to unwrap the the data from the six-bit payload.
+Unlocking this data involves converting the payload to a binary number, carving out a subset of the bits and casting the result as a string, or an integer.

-![Converting six-bit ascii to text](bitextract.png)
+![Converting six-bit ascii to text](bitextract.png) _Extracting data from the payload requires it to be converted to binary._

+# Walking through the program
 The program I wrote uses threads to distribute the workload over all available computer cores with message passing channels relaying the data between threads.
 The processing is divided into three pools: the first is a single threaded process that reads a source file of AIS data, inserts each line into a struct field, and passes the struct to a pool of threads that does the initial parsing through a channel.

 The receiving thread parses the single line position messages, and forwards the results to a file writer as a JSON packet.
 Multiline sentences are passed to a second pool of threads that cache and reassemble sentence fragments.
 Again these results are forwarded to the file writer as a JSON string.

 ![Program overview](flow.png)

-## Walking through the program

-The following are some observations I made attacking the problem from the perspective of a Python programmer.
+The following are some of the highlights of the program.

 ### Crates and version pinning